Stability Analysis of Planar Probabilistic Piecewise Constant Derivative Systems: Case Study: Planar robot with a faulty actuator

 \section{Case Study: Planar robot with a faulty actuator}

 Consider a robot navigating in a 2D plane at some constant speed $v$ as shown in Figure \ref{planar_robot}.
 The plane is divided into four regions $R_1, R_2, R_3, R_4$ corresponding to the four quadrants, and the robot has a unique direction $\theta_i$ (mode of operation) in which it moves while in the region $R_i$, and changes its mode of operation at the boundary of the regions.
 Due to faulty actuator, the robot heading angle may deviate from $\theta_i$ by an amount $\epsilon_i$.
 We model this as probabilistically choosing one of the $k_i$ uniformly distanced angles $\theta_i^1, \cdots, \theta_i^{k_i}$ in the interval $[\theta_i - \epsilon_i, \theta_i + \epsilon_i]$ with probabilities $p_i^1, \cdots, p_i^{k_i}$, respectively.
-The whole system can be modelled as a planar PPCD with $\sum_{i=1}^{4} k_i$ modes, where for every $i$ and $1 \leq j \leq k_i$, the mode $q_i^j$ corresponds to the robot traversing with heading angle $\theta_i^j$ with speed $v$ in the region $R_i$.
+The whole system can be modelled as a planar $\ppcd$ with $\sum_{i=1}^{4} k_i$ modes, where for every $i$ and $1 \leq j \leq k_i$, the mode $q_i^j$ corresponds to the robot traversing with heading angle $\theta_i^j$ with speed $v$ in the region $R_i$.
 The mode switching is possible between $R_i$ and $R_j$ if they are neighbors, that is, they share a common boundary.
 For instance, we can switch between quadrants $1$ and $2$ or $4$ and $1$ but not $1$ and $3$.
 We can move to any mode corresponding to a neighbor $q_i^j$ with probability $p_i^j$.

 The objective of the navigation is to reach a target point $r$ on the 2D plane arbitrarily closely.
 More precisely, we want to check whether the robot reaches within a $\delta > 0$ ball around $r$ for any arbitrarily small $\delta$.
-We want to check if all executions of the robot have this property (absolute convergence) as well as if the probability of convergence is $1$ (almost sure convergence).
+We want to check if all executions of the robot have this property, i.e., if the planar $\ppcd$ is absolutely stable, as well as if the probability of convergence is $1$, i.e., the planar $\ppcd$ is almost surely stable.